Jean-Baptiste Goyet: Politics and Society

 Jean-Baptiste Goyet, Une Famille Parisienne (le 28 Juillet 1830), 1830.

 Jean-Baptiste Goyet, Une Famille Parisienne (le 30 Juillet 1830), 1830.

 The July Revolution of 1830 in France inspired artists like Delacroix to depict the events with stirring symbolism or with large-scale history paintings.
 Goyet commemorated the Trois Glorieuses (three glorious days of uprising) with sentimental genre paintings.
 His series titled Une Famille Parisenne depicts a mother and wife sheltering anxiously in their home, then consoling and bandaging their heroic son and husband on his return from the fray.
 The works were immediately issued as lithographs for popular consumption.

 The Goyets were concerned with the status of women as artists in France.
 In 1837, at a time when most artists would admit women to their ateliers only as models, Eugène and Zoé opened a new studio at 27 Rue de la Chausée-D'Antin to teach drawing and painting to female students.
-At least one graduate of Zoé's atelier exhibited at the Paris Salon, in 1864.
+At least one graduate of Zoé's atelier exhibited at the Paris Salon of 1864.

 In 1830, father and son were founding members of the Société libre des beaux-arts de Paris (not be confused with later Société Libre des Beaux-Arts formed in 1868).
 Jean-Baptiste was appointed to a 10-man committee to consider the question of admitting women to the organization.
 Their eloquent report came down strongly in favor, but a vote of the membership, "considering that ordinary subjects of deliberation, foreign for the most part to the attributes of their sex, would be almost always devoid of interest for them, decided that this admission would take place only on an honorary basis."